zinzy/zinzy.website-v3/content/posts/2026-08-09-that-was-html-day-amsterdam-2026.md

 {{< rawhtml >}}

-<div style="background: yellow; border: 1px solid black;padding: 20px; margin-top:24px">If you don't see your name up here, <a href="/hello">email me</a> your name, personal website, and HTML Day creation, and I'll add it to the list.</div>
+<div class="callout">If you don't see your name up here, <a href="/hello">email me</a> your name, personal website, and HTML Day creation, and I'll add it to the list.</div>
 {{< /rawhtml >}}

 ### My takeaways